raulrd3/raulrd3/README.md

 ### Hi, I'm Raul! 👋

-I'm an iOS Developer passionate about problem solving and cross-functional collaboration to craft great end-user experiences.
+I'm an iOS Developer passionate about problem solving and collaboration to craft great end-user experiences.
 <br>
 <br>
 After working as a psychotherapist for the last 3 years, I'm looking for an iOS Developer role.
 My clinical skills translate well into technical problem solving as I have experience assessing, diagnosing, and treating client concerns within an interdisciplinary team.
 My background in mental health also gives me a unique insight into how people interact with products and the kind of experiences they are looking for.